Crystalwarrior/KFO-Server/README.md

     - Similar to /getarea, but lists shownames along with character names as well as their IPIDs.
 * **showname_areas**
     - Similar to /getareas, but lists shownames along with character names as well as their IPIDs.
+* **showname_history** "ID/IPID"
+    - Lists all shownames a target has gone through since connecting, including the time they were changed.
+* **showname_set** "ID/IPID" "showname"
+    - Sets a target's showname to be the given one, or clears it if not given one.
 * **sneak** "ID/IPID"
     - Sets a target to be sneaking if they were visible.
     - If the target was subject to a handicap shorter than the server's automatic sneak handicap length, they will be imposed this handicap.